givemepower8/Phaser3Practices/docs/COC.md

 Upgrade the barracks to shorten the training time.

 use Giant + Wizard + Archer + Wall breaker to farm.
+The aim is to 1 or 2 star and get most of the resources, first dark elixir, then elixir, gold.

 ### TH 9 strategies

 Queen is unlocked.
-Wall level can go up to 10.
+Wall level can go up to 9 (spike) and 10 (lava stripe on top).

 2 X-bows are unlocked.

+Other new buildings:

+New troops baby dragon and witch are unlocked.

 Maximize the hero levels.

 - Queen lvl 30
 - King lvl 30

+Maximize the troop levels.

+- Barbarian lvl 6
+- Archer lvl 6
+- Giant lvl 6
+- Goblin lvl 5
+- Wall breakers lvl 5
+- Balloon lvl 6
+- Wizard lvl 6
+- Healer lvl 4
+- Dragon lvl 4
+- PEKKA lvl 4
+- Baby dragon lvl 2
+- Minion lvl 4
+- Hog rider lvl 5
+- Valkyrie lvl 4
+- Golem lvl 4
+- Witch lvl 2
+- Lava Hound lvl 2

-Queen walk
+Queen walk / charger

 - Put a balloon when to deploy the queen to trigger the seeking air mine.
 - Protect the healers.
 Make sure no other troops will take away the healers.